NUKnightLab/storyline/README.md

 # Trying it out
 The easiest way to use StorylineJS is by creating embeds using the authoring tool at https://storyline.knightlab.com  Hopefully you can just copy the embed code into your CMS and publish a storyline that easily.
 More instructions on actually using the tool are on that page.

 If you're a more experienced developer, you can also include the StorylineJS and CSS in your web page and write a little javascript to instantiate the storyline and place it on your page.
-We'll update this page soon with more instructions on how to do that.
+However, note that as of 30 September, 2020, this will be harder to do: Google is decommissioning the original API which allowed StorylineJS to read data from your Sheets documents.
+For somewhat complex technical reasons, the solution we implemented requires that Sheets documents be read through a proxy server.
+Knight Lab is not able to provide a general purpose proxy server; the one we have implemented only works with storylines built with our authoring tool and hosted on our systems.

+If it's important to you to host a storyline without using our iframe embeds and you need more information about this, [open a GitHub issue](https://github.com/NUKnightLab/storyline/issues/new/choose).

 ## Roll your own